Council–manager government: History in the Republic of Ireland

 Following the turmoil of World War I (1914–1918), the 1916 rising, the Irish War of Independence (1919–1921), and the Irish Civil War (1921–1923), the Irish government found it necessary to remove the members of several local authorities and replace them temporarily by paid commissioners.

 Both Dublin and Cork city councils were so removed.
 In both cities, there was a body of opinion that the services provided by the councils were delivered more efficiently and fairly under the commissioners than under the previous system, where the executive function had been, in effect, vested in the councils and their committees.

 In 1926, a committee of commercial and industrial interests in Cork came together to consider a scheme of city government.
 Having regard to the city's experience of commissioners and recent experience in the United States a council–manager plan of city government was proposed.

 After discussion between the minister for local government and local representatives, the minister, Richard Mulcahy, introduced as a government measure, the Cork City Management Bill 1929 and it became law despite opposition.
 The minister proposed and the Oireachtas enacted similar provision for Dublin City in 1930.
 Similar laws were passed for Limerick in 1934 and Waterford in 1939 under the Fianna Fáil government.

 Under the County Management Act 1940, which was brought into operation in August 1942, a county manager is the manager of every borough or town in that county, but since the 1990s, has the power to delegate these functions to any other officer of that borough or town council.

 The system was modified also in subsequent legislation, particularly the City and County Management (Amendment) Act 1955, which made some adjustments to give greater power to the council members, and the Local Government Act 1985, which provided for the council–manager system in Galway City once detached for local government purposes from County Galway.

 The above acts have been replaced since that time, in substantially the same form, by the Local Government Act 2001.

+History in Germany

+The council-manager form of local government was originally introduced into the West German states of Lower Saxony and North Rhine-Westphalia by post-WWII legislation.
+It was abolished in the mid-1990s when changes to local government law resulted in the adoption of the mayor-council system.
+The equivalent German term for the position of city manager was Oberstadtdirektor.